Belthazaar/mini-internet-course/docs/instructions/intra-domain routing.md

 subnet `X.[100+Y].0.0/24`, where X is the AS number and Y is the router ID.
 Then, the host gets the IP address `X.[100+Y].0.1` and the router gets the IP address `X.[100+Y].0.2`.
-For example, the subnet used for AS 10 between the `MILA` router and its corresponding host is `10.110.0.0/24` with the host IP address `10.110.0.0.1` and the router IP address `10.110.0.2/24`.
+For example, the subnet used for AS 10 between the `AUCK` router and its corresponding host is `10.110.0.0/24` with the host IP address `10.110.0.0.1` and the router IP address `10.110.0.2/24`.